Electricity sector in Chile: Generation, transmission and distribution

 Since the privatization of the Chilean electricity sector in 1980, all generation, transmission and distribution activities have been in private hands.
 There are 26 companies that participate in generation, although three main economic clusters control the sector: Enel group, AES Andes and Tractebel (Colbún).
 The situation is similar in the distribution sector, with approximately 25 companies, in which the major companies include CGE Distribución S.A., Chilectra S.A., Chilquinta Energía S.A., and Inversiones Eléctricas del Sur S.A.
 (Grupo SAESA).
 In transmission, there are 5 players.
 In the Central Interconnected System (SIC), the most important player is Transelec, a pure transmission company which controls almost the entire transmission grid that serves the SIC.
 In the other interconnected systems, the large companies generation or the large clients are the owners of the transmission systems.

 The Central Interconnected System (SIC) serves principally household consumers, while the "Large North" Interconnected System (SING) mostly serves large industrial customers, primarily mining interests in Chile's northern regions.
 The largest generating company in the SING is Electroandina, owned by Tractebel and Codelco.

+A 1342 km 500 kV HVDC transmission line is under construction from Kimal (at Maria Elena in Atacama) to Lo Aguirre (Santiago) at a cost of US$2 billion.